aleaicr/PSAPB/README.md

-# PPBLP - Probabilistic Pedestrian Bridges Lateral Performance
+# PPBLP - Probabilistic Serviceability Analysis for Crowd-Induced Lateral Vibrations in Footbridges
+probabilistic or uncertainty or epistemic

 authors: Alexis Contreras R. and Gastón Fermandois C.

 This repository contains the files and source code to probabilistically assess the lateral performance of pedestrian bridges under crowd-induced lateral vibrations.
 The method is explained in our publication: